openheartmind/WISDOM/admin/acronym.md

 - Weaving an Integrated System for Decentralized Opportunity Maximization
 - Worldwide Initiative for Sustainable Development through Open Multistakeholderism
 - Web-Integrated System for Democratizing Open Microcontributions

+Ideas for the WisdOHM name:
+- Weighted Information System for Decentralising OHM
+- ... or just leave it as is, referencing both the "wisdom of the crowd" effect and our vision for enabling value-aligned system enabling ethically guided coordination

 Possible terms for the mechanism:
 - Metavaluation